 composite was pioneered in the 1970's by the author's former design firm, Quincy-Lynn

-Enterprises, Inc. The original composite was comprised of polyester resin and glass
+Enterprises, Inc. We used polyester resin and glass

 cloth laminations over a core of rigid urethane foam boardstock (fiberglass over foam).
 Modern variations

-use an epoxy resin or vinyl-ester resin and carbon-fiber-cloth over urethane foam, like the composite used to build GM's Ultralite experimental passenger car.
-But despite the strength-to-weight
+sometimes use an epoxy resin or vinyl-ester resin and carbon-fiber-cloth over urethane foam, like the composite used to build GM's Ultralite experimental passenger car.
+Carbon fiber materials are far more costly, and it's questionable as to whether the value matches the extra expense.
+Despite the strength-to-weight

 lightweight product at rock-bottom costs.
 And it's a surprisingly simple system to

-composite buildup.
+composite buildup of a vehicle body.
 To illustrate the process, we've included photos taken at various

 A Low-Cost and Forgiving Material